Lola-jo/space_mining/README.md

 - Proximity to mothership when carrying resources

 ## Task Description
-See `task_description.txt` for a detailed English description of the multi-agent collaborative mining task, including goals, behaviors, physical properties, evaluation metrics, and reward design.
+See `task_description.txt` for a detailed English description of the single-agent mining task, including goals, behaviors, physical properties, evaluation metrics, and reward design.

 ## Training Configuration
-See `space_mining_ollama.yml` for a full training and evaluation configuration (PPO, hyperparameters, parallelism, etc).
+See `space_mining_ollama.yml` for a full training and evaluation configuration (PPO, hyperparameters, etc).

 ## Visualization & Web Demo
-- **Success GIFs**: See `experiments/space_mining_llama3/2025-07-15-17-21/code/iteration_4/sample_2/episode_1_*.gif` for successful agent behaviors.
+- **Success GIFs**: See `assets/gif/episode_1_20250722_121511.gif`, etc. for successful agent behaviors.
-- **Failure GIFs**: See `experiments/space_mining_llama3/2025-07-15-17-21/code/iteration_0/sample_1/eval.gif` for failed training runs.
+- **Failure GIFs**: See `assets/gif/episode_4_20250722_121936.gif` for failed training runs.
 - You can embed these GIFs in your project website to showcase agent learning and failure cases.

 ## Citation